Focusing on environmentally conscious and financially sound business models across the Southeast.

-Michael Beinenson believes in the environmental equilibrium and has devoted the last seven years of his professional career on making sure our presence on this planet leaves a positive mark.
+Michael Beinenson believes in the importance of preserving our environmental equilibrium and has devoted the last eight years of his professional career to ensuring that our presence on this planet leaves a positive mark.

 This all started in 2013 when Michael made a decision to drive electric.
 At that time Electric Vehicles were a novelty, and with the advent of American made Nissan LEAF, driving on electrons was possible.
 He soon joined the EV Club of the South and became a very active member and significantly contributed to the promotion of the EV movement.
 Michael appears in a large number of interviews, articles, and video posts devoted to electric mobility.

 After years in the payroll industry, Michael started Tax Incentives Experts Inc with a focus on lack of tax credit use by small businesses.
 During that time, he discovered an opportunity to work with environmentally conscious investors who would like to participate in financially beneficial projects that positively affect the planet.
 Eco Terra was born out of the desire to support this endeavor.

 Michael graduated high school in Albuquerque, New Mexico, and went on to receive a Bachelor of Arts in Economics and Management from Gettysburg College, Pennsylvania.
 Mr. Beinenson extends his philanthropic reach to the Children’s Healthcare of Atlanta, where he actively volunteers.
 In his spare time, you can find him cheering at an Atlanta United game or spending time outdoors with his two kids and wife of twenty years, Natalia.

 An environmental entrepreneur, passionate about solving environmental problems through market-based solutions.

 Jamey O’Shaughnessey currently serves as a Manager at Eco Terra within our Mitigation business.
 His efforts are focused on site selection, land acquisition, project management, and business development.